 As a provider of investment products to its customers, BNZ is responsible for the construction of these investment products (ie the asset allocations and selection of investment managers).
 For each asset class, BNZ appoints one or more investment managers.
 In turn, the investment managers are responsible for the selection of individual securities.
 Therefore, the primary role of this document is to provide direction in the selection of managers and in setting expectations, boundaries and reporting commitments for those managers.
-BNZ expects its managers to work collaboratively with BNZ in the implementation of its procedures and will consider the RI capability, flexibility, and resources of managers.
+BNZ expects its managers to work collaboratively with BNZ in the implementation of its policy and will consider the RI capability, flexibility, and resources of managers in its appointment and ongoing review of these managers.